Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

 ```
 entity:{
     //Interaction
     scan_result: //Result from GBH scan.
-Not provided = ignored by scan.
 Has several formats and behaviors.
+Any value provided prevents GBH scan from passing through, but has no result.
-        * {namespace:"luigis_mansion",id:"scan/scanner/1"}, //Dialog as a result from GBH scan.
+        * { //Dialog as a result from GBH scan.
 Gooigi scan always results in the "3ds_remake:scan/scanner/gooigi" dialog if the ID starts with "scan/scanner/".
+            namespace:"luigis_mansion", //Namespace of the dialog
+            id:"scan/scanner/1" //ID of the dialog
+        },
-        * "warp", //Warps the scanner if they're not Gooigi and the can_warp global variable is turned on.
+        * "warp", //Warps the scanner to the default position in the mansion if they're not Gooigi and the can_warp global variable is turned on.
-        * "", //Prevents GBH scan from passing through, but has no result.
     can_talk_to:1b, //Whether this entity can be talked to.
 Default = 1b for Toad and E. Gadd, and 0b for everything else.

     //General